YatinShekhar/8-Week-SQL-Challenge/Case Study 1: Danny's Diner/README.md

 | A           | 4            |
 | B           | 6            |
 | C           | 2            |

+- Customer A visited 4 days\
+- Customer B visited 6 days\
+- Customer C visited 2 days

 ## **3. What was the first item from the menu purchased by each customer?**

 ### **Assumption**
-Since the `exact time` of purchase is not mentioned, therefore a single customer can\
+_Since the `exact time` of purchase is not mentioned, therefore a single customer can\
-have more than one item as their first purchase.
+have more than one item as their first purchase._

 ```sql
 with cte as